bonvision/bonvision.github.io/_demos/demos_006_MeshMapping.md

 - output .csv filename
 - Angular Span (in degrees, as assigned in the MeshMapping_Generate workflow).
 - Display Dim (in pixels, as assigned in the MeshMapping_Generate workflow).
 - interpolation resolution for both azimuth and elevation.
-We suggest values that are factors of the angular space values.
+We suggest values that are factors of the angular span values.

-Run the script (you may need to adjust the .csv writing function depending on your matlab version).
+You can now run the script (you may need to adjust the .csv writing function depending on your matlab version).
 You should now have an interpolated and correctly formatted mesh mapping .csv file to use in Bonsai.

 ### Step 3 - Testing the mesh map